Key takeaways

 bump in search intent17

 Chloraseptic reached parents on The Weather Channel digital properties during peak moments of relevance by targeting weather conditions that drive sore throat symptoms.
-They also retargeted users engaging with the Cold & Flu Forecast, which uses AI to predict flu risk 15 days ahead.
+They also retargeted users who engaged with the Cold & Flu Forecast, which utilizes AI to predict flu risk 15 days in advance.
 The results:

 %